neurogenetics/LRRK2_conditional_v3/README.md

 ### [2.
 Create covariate files for each IPDGC cohort](#2-Create-covariate-files-for-each-IPDGC-cohort)
 This section goes through:
-- Create new PC's for each cohort
+- Creating new PC's for each cohort
+- Creating covariate files

 ### [3.
 Perform cohort-level GWAS on IPDGC data excluding 5' risk (rs76904798) and G2019S variants](#3-Perform-cohort-level-GWAS-on-IPDGC-data-excluding-risk-(rs76904798)-and-G2019S-variants)
+This section goes through:
+- Extracting all LRRK2 coding variants
+- Performing GWAS of chromosome 12 for each cohort
+- Prepping before meta-analysis

 ### [4.
 Adding in UKBiobank](#4-Adding-in-UKBiobank)
 This section goes through: